hnipps/refresharr/README.md

 2. Go to **Settings** → **General**
 3. Copy the **API Key** value
 4. Set it as `RADARR_API_KEY` environment variable

+## Broken Symlink Detection

+RefreshArr can automatically detect broken symlinks in your Radarr root directories and add missing movies to your collection.
+This feature is particularly useful if you maintain symlink libraries that might become broken due to storage issues or file moves.

+### How It Works

+1. **Scan Root Directories**: RefreshArr fetches all configured root directories from Radarr
+2. **Find Broken Symlinks**: Recursively scans for broken symlinks with movie file extensions (.mkv, .mp4, .avi, etc.)
+3. **Extract TMDB ID**: Parses the TMDB ID from directory/filename (e.g., `Movie Title (2023) [tmdb-12345]`)
+4. **Check Collection**: Verifies if the movie already exists in your Radarr collection
+5. **Add Missing Movies**: If not in collection, adds the movie with monitoring enabled and your specified quality profile
+6. **Report Results**: Includes these movies in the missing files report with an indication they were added

+### Requirements

+- Movie directories must include TMDB ID in the format: `Movie Title (Year) [tmdb-12345]`
+- Quality profile must exist in Radarr (default ID: 12, configurable via `QUALITY_PROFILE_ID`)
+- Feature must be enabled with `ADD_MISSING_MOVIES=true`

 ## Usage